periph/website/site/content/platform/raspberrypi.md

 ## I²C

-The BCM238x has two I²C host but [it is recommended](https://github.com/raspberrypi/hats) to only use the second.
+The BCM238x has two I²C buses but [it is recommended](https://github.com/raspberrypi/hats) to only use the second.
 Enabling `/dev/i2c-1` permanently:
 ```